HAuser1234/homeassistant-local-weather-forecast/README.md

 # Features
 * 2 Forcaster Models (zambretti + Negretti and Zambra)
+  (you may have to change the card to use the other model, depending on which model is more accurate at your location)
 * rain probability
 * approximate timestamps for weather change (at reboot it can take some time for them to be accurate!)
 * text prognosis
 * simple temperature forecast
 * extract general weather conditions
 * full english an german support

+# Sensors
+Following sensors can be used:
+* barometer (required)
+* temperature (set value to 0 is missing) (optional)
+* Wind speed (optional)
+* Wind direction (optional)

 # card
 English and german version: